 Medical Assistant - TMCOne - Wyatt Office

-Formulates and implements accurate and timely care while enhancing the patient experience.
+Formulates and implements accurate and timely care.

 Takes vital signs, weighs patients, and collects routine urine specimens, cleans catch specimens, stool specimens, and sputum specimens; draws blood from patient and return test tubes to the laboratory.

 Performs dressing changes and treatments using aseptic technique.

 Inserts urinary catheters, discontinues IV lines and performs EKGs.

 Routinely checks expiration dates and ensures all medications are properly stored and expired drugs properly disposed of.